 Victoria’s waterfront geology, Part 1: Harling Point

-Post submitted by Bud Hardwick, Bellingham; additional geology by Dave Tucker
+By Bud Hardwick, Bellingham; additional geology by Gerri McEwen (U Vic).

 Harling Point is at the lower right.
 Victoria is at upper left.
 The red line is 1/2 mile long.
 Google Earth image.
 Click to enlarge.

 Harling Point protrudes into the Strait of Juan de Fuca at the southeastern tip of Vancouver Island.
 It is located in the municipality of Oak Bay, immediately east of Victoria.
-The shoreline geology provides easy access to the mixed igneous and metamorphic rocks known as migmatite.
+The shoreline geology at the point is complexly folded seafloor volcanic rocks overlain by marine mudstone.
 Overlying Pleistocene deposits are highlighted by the Harling Point erratic and glacial grooves and striae.

 The Harling Point erratic.
 This is a panoramio photo on Google Earth by crobinso2010. http://www.panoramio.com/photo/56782186